emanemair/juice_machine/README.md

 <strong> the  properties of a dispenser. </strong> <br/>
 The dispenser releases the selected item if it is not empty.
 The dispenser functionality :
-1.show the number of items in the dispenser and the cost of the item.
+1.show the number of items in the dispenser and the cost of the item.<br/>
 2. decrease the number of product item once the customer make a sale process

  you can find the declration and implementation of dispenserType class in (dispenser_type.h and imp.cpp)  file  <br/>